cjcarvajal/midi-steganography/README.md

 * [python-midi](https://github.com/vishnubob/python-midi)
 * [Python](https://www.python.org/)

+If you have errors installing python-midi check this [link](https://github.com/vishnubob/python-midi/issues/154).

 ### The Components

 * **steganography.py** is a python script that receives a path to a midi file and a message and then write the message in the midi file using ProgramChangeEvent instances, it finds the first track on the midi pattern and then finds the ProgramChangeEvent instance for that track, then translates the message to its ascii representation and hides each character in ascii in the data section of the ProgramChangeEvent like this: